NoahFrank/synctube-playlist-queue/README.md

 ```

 ## Queue Youtube Playlist in Synctube
-Add the entire Youtube playlist into the Synctube playlist, include `--random` if you want to randomize the queueing order.
+Add the entire Youtube playlist into Synctube playlist, include `--random` if you want to randomize the queueing order.
 Supports adding a single Youtube video to Synctube playlist.
 ```bash
 node queue-youtube-playlist.mjs <SYNCTUBE_ROOM_OR_URL> queue <YOUTUBE_URL> [ --random ]
 ```